sammancoaching/website/_learning_hours/test_doubles/when_you_need_a_fake.md

 In this exercise you need to use a spy or fake to test the code.

+There is a video on Emily Bache's YouTube channel that goes through this learning hour ["The Fake Designer Handbag of Unit Testing"](https://youtu.be/m-1eeYq1uMI).

 ## Session Outline

 * 10 min connect: How can you test this?